DIGITAL-FLOW-SOLUTIONS/ODDROYAL-V2/replit.md

 # Overview

-PRIMESTAKE is a premium sports betting web application featuring real-time sports data, live odds, and a comprehensive betting interface.
+OddRoyal is a premium sports betting web application featuring real-time sports data, live odds, and a comprehensive betting interface.
 The platform focuses on football (soccer) betting with live match tracking, pre-match odds, and an integrated bet slip system.
 Built as a modern full-stack application with React frontend and Express backend, it integrates with SportMonks API for live sports data and features a mobile-first, dark-themed design optimized for quick betting decisions.

 # User Preferences